Compare ETS

 Except for the year following the last year of a compliance period, compliance instruments equal to 30% of the previous year’s verified emissions must be surrendered annually, by the start of November.
 Compliance instruments equal to all remaining emissions must be surrendered by the start of November of the year following the last year of a compliance period.

-REPORTING FREQUENCY: Annually
+REPORTING FREQUENCY: Annual

-VERIFICATION: Emissions data reports and their underlying data require annual verification by an independent third-party for all entities covered by the Program.
+VERIFICATION: Emissions data reports and their underlying data require annual verification by an independent third party for all entities covered by the Program.

 FRAMEWORK: Reporting is required for most emitters at or above 10,000 tCO2e per year.
 They must implement internal audits, quality assurance, and control systems for the reporting program and the reported data.

-A covered entity that fails to surrender sufficient compliance instruments to cover its verified GHG emissions on either an annual surrender deadline or a compliance period surrender deadline is automatically assessed an untimely surrender obligation.
+A covered entity that fails to surrender sufficient compliance instruments to cover its verified GHG emissions at a relevant compliance deadline is automatically assessed an untimely surrender obligation.
 It is required to surrender the missing compliance instruments as well as three additional compliance instruments for each compliance instrument it failed to surrender.

 Failure to meet this untimely surrender obligation would subject the entity to substantial financial penalties for its noncompliance, pursuant to “California Health and Safety Code Section 38580”.